 Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call your healthcare provider.
 They will advise whether you should continue to take your medication or if you need a new prescription.

+In the past, type 1 diabetes was always fatal within months or even weeks.
+The introduction of insulin as a treatment changed this.
 There is still no cure for diabetes, but newer drugs and an awareness of possible causes have further improved the outlook for people with this condition.

 In this article, we look at the history of diabetes, how its treatment has progressed, and current developments.

 Understanding the history of diabetes and its early treatment can help us appreciate how far the understanding and treatment of this condition have come.

 Discovery of diabetes

 Over 3,000 years ago, the ancient Egyptians mentioned a condition that appears to have been type 1 diabetes.
 It featured excessive urination, thirst, and weight loss.